- 1 2 pound (32 ounce) porterhouse steak, roughly 1 1/2 inches thick

 - kosher salt and cracked pepper to taste

 - Add butter, garlic, and rosemary to the skillet and transfer directly to the oven.
 [WARNING] skillet may be hot, handle with oven mitts.
-For medium rare, bake for 6-7 minutes (or until internal temp reaches 120° F).
+For rare, bake 4-5 minutes.
+Medium rare, 5-6 minutes (or until internal temp reaches 120° F).
+Medium 6-7 minutes.
 Remember, depending on the thickness of the steak, the more or less time it will take.
 This recipe is ideal for a 32 ounce (2 pound) portion, roughly 1 1/2 inches thick.

 Temperatures for steak